 How To Apply To Dance

-Applications to take part in the Midday Dance 2018 will open in January, invitations will be posted in early March.
+Applications to take part in the Midday Dance 2020 are now being accepted.
+Invitations will be posted in early March.

 Taking part in the Midday Dance is always a very popular occasion.
 Due to its popularity, the numbers invited to dance are restricted.